Fernando-A-Rocha/mta-community/deploy/DEPLOY_VPS.md

 ## Initial Setup

+- Clone the repo in a secure folder of your linux user (like home)
-- Run the commands in the main README.md (same as a first development setup)
+- Run the commands from the main README.md (same as a first development setup)
 - Make sure to configure .env according to production environment

-## Deploying with Nginx (Web server)
+## Deploy with Nginx (Web server)

 Use `nginx.conf` with your domain (generate a certificate for it) and `deploy.sh`.

+It requires specific configuration of your VPS, proceed with caution.